 Hey folks,

-Recently, I was trying to level-up my observability for my home automation system, and I was inspired by what has been done by Carmelo and Patrick who had similar experiences for their own needs.
+Recently, I was trying to level up the observability of my home automation system, and I was inspired by what has been done by Carmelo and Patrick, who had similar experiences for their own needs.

 TL;DR